 Transformative Writing: The Art of Journaling

-Transformative writing infuses traditional journaling with the conscious artistry of creative literature, transforming both the work and the writer into fuller, more dynamic creations of the artistic process.
-The workshops will focus on various elements of journal writing through different stages of process in order to facilitate an intimacy with ourselves, our subjects, and each other as writers and struggling, evolving human beings; thus, they are appropriate for writers with a range of experience levels and a variety of purposes and goals—artistic, spiritual, therapeutic.
+Transformative writing infuses traditional journaling with the conscious artistry of creative literature and expressive art, transforming both the work and the writer into fuller, more dynamic creations of the artistic process.
+The workshops will focus on various elements (setting, character, and event) of journal writing through different stages of process (drafting, revision, reinvention) in order to facilitate an intimacy with ourselves, our subjects, and each other as writers and struggling, evolving human beings; thus, they are appropriate for writers with a range of experience levels and a variety of purposes and goals—artistic, spiritual, therapeutic.
 Over four sessions, we will sample various approaches to the full realization of journal writing: the inspirations and tools we can use from our daily lives, the artistic forms we can employ, the ways we can formally develop the writing in accordance with our emerging relationship with it, and finally, what we can do, through sharing and performance, with what we’ve created so that we can continue to feed the echo of ourselves the process creates.

 The workshop is structured in sessions of varying length and format: